 Hackers often resort to brute force attacks on easy-to-guess administrator login pages.
 Therefore, access to the administrator area must be restricted.
 It is recommended not to use the default administrator login page URL, but to replace it with a specific name.

 In addition, the management panel must be password protected.
-Administrator tools, RSFirewall and other extensions allow Joomla site owners to change their login page URL.
+Admin tools by Akeeba, RSFirewall and other extensions allow Joomla site owners to change their login page URL.
 This can be a way to prevent Joomla administrator hack.

 Use Security Extensions